aleen42/PersonalWiki/projectManagement/quality/quality.md

 ### 13. Q&A

-- What is a standard of measurement in quality management.
+- What is a standard of measurement in quality management?
     - milestone
     - merge
     - metric
     - matrix

 > answer: <strong>*metric.*</strong>

+- What is the degree to which a system performs its intended function?
+    - Reliability
+    - Maintainability
+    - Validity
+    - Functionality

+> answer: <strong>*Functionality.*</strong>

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>